ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 useful for latency-critical applications that maintain tight control over the send buffer (see {{sending}}).

-#### Send Bitrate {#send-bitrate}

-This numeric property in Bytes per second specifies at what bitrate the application wishes the Message to be sent.
-A transport supporting this feature will not exceed the requested Send Bitrate even if flow-control and congestion control allow higher bitrates.
-This helps to avid bursty traffic pattern on busy video streaming servers.

-#### Timeliness {#send-timeliness}

-This specifies what delay characteristics the applications prefers for the Message.
-It provides hints for the transport system whether to optimize for low latency or other criteria and set the DSCP flags for packets used to transmit the Message.

-Stream:
-: Delay and packet delay variation should be kept as low as possible

-Interactive:
-: Delay should be kept as low as possible, but some variation is tolerable

-Transfer:
+#### Instantaneous Capacity Profile

+This enumerated property specifies the application's preferred tradeoffs for sending this Message; it is a per-Message override of the Capacity Profile protocol and path selection property (see {{transport-params}}).
+Th

+The following values are valid for Instantaneous Capacity Profile:

+  Default:
+  :  No special optimizations of the tradeoff between delay, delay variation, and bandwidth efficiency should be made when sending this message.

+  Interactive/Low Latency:
+  : Response time (latency) should be optimized at the expense of bandwidth efficiency and delay variation when sending this message.
+  This can be used by the system to disable the coalescing of multiple small Messages into larger packets (Nagle's algorithm), to signal a preference for lower-latency, higher-loss treatment, and so on.

+  Constant Rate:
-: Delay and packet delay variation should be reasonable, but are not critical
+  : Delay and delay variation should be optimized at the expense of bandwidth efficiency.

-Background:
-: Delay and packet delay variation is no concern

-The default is "Transfer".
+  Scavenger/Bulk:
+  : This Message may be sent at the system's leisure.
+This can be used to signal a preference for less-than-best-effort treatment, to delay sending until lower-cost paths are available, and so on.

 ## Sender-side Framing {#send-framing}

 Sender-side framing allows a caller to provide the interface with a function that takes a Message of an appropriate application-layer type and returns an array of octets, the on-the-wire representation of the Message to be handed down to the Protocol Stack.
 It consists of a Framer object with a single Action, Frame.
 Since the Framer depends on the protocol used at the application layer, it is bound to the Connection during the pre-establishment phase:

 Connection.FrameWith(Framer)